dejoy-io/mini-apps-docs/apps-communication/events.md

 You can learn more about calling methods in the package's [documentation](https://docs.telegram-mini-apps.com/packages/telegram-apps-bridge/events#listening-to-events).

 ## Available Events
-This section contains the list of events, sent from Dejoy: their names, description, and parameters.
+This section contains the list of events, sent from DeJoy: their names, description, and parameters.
 Section title means minimal version, from which events inside the section could be sent.

 ### accelerometer_changed
 Available since: v8.0